MI Tax-Deductibility

 1. Is the deduction only for first-time homebuyers?

-No. The deduction applies to existing homeowners as well as to first-time homebuyers.
+No. The deduction applies to existing homeowners and first-time homebuyers.

 2. Does the MI tax deduction apply to new purchases only?
 Are refinances also included?